ihasdapie/ihasdapie/README.md

 - trying to make it through university!

 Check out some of my projects:
-1. GrocerCheck: A web app with live grocery store busyness to help people socially distance effectively during the COVID-19 pandemic.
+1. [GrocerCheck](https://grocercheck.ca): A web app with live grocery store busyness to help people socially distance effectively during the COVID-19 pandemic.
-2. [chenbrian.ca](https://chenbrian.ca) My personal website & blog
+2. [chenbrian.ca](https://chenbrian.ca): My personal website & blog
 3. SSigVer: A siamese neural net for signature authentication.

 Connect with me: